 This course provides teachers in grades 3-College practical, research-based strategies for creating engaging lessons that help students improve their skills at collaboration, critical thinking, communication (both print and digital), and creativity – the 4 C’s of the 21st century classroom.
 Teachers will learn how to make students college and career ready with lessons that adhere to Ohio’s Learning Standards, utilize technology, demonstrate professional accountability, and lead to student achievement.

 Course Objectives (Participants will be able to . . .)

 1. Clarify the important terms related to 21st century literacy and then design effective lesson plans aligned with the Ohio Learning Standards and 21st century literacy.

-5. Define what it means to be literate in the 21st century and contrast it with previous centuries.
+6. Define what it means to be literate in the 21st century.

 7. Identify websites to explore and add to their “teaching toolbox.”

-In short, participants should expect to leave this seminar with a series of useful, classroom-tested strategies to help their students not only become truly literate but also succeed on state-mandated tests.
-The real value of literacy hinges on how students first understand the terms and events that literate individuals are expected to know and, second, apply them.
-Creating 21st century literacy should be a focus in all content area classrooms.
+In short, participants should expect to leave this seminar with a series of useful, classroom-tested strategies to help their students not only become prepared for future college and career tasks but also succeed on state-mandated tests.
+Creating 21st century literacy and mastering techniques for teach-ing in the information age should be a focus in all content area classrooms.